nicklockwood/SwiftFormat/README.md

 **Usage:**

+If you followed the installation instructions above, you can now just type

+    swiftformat .

-If you followed the installation instructions above, you can now just type `swiftformat .` (that's a space and then a period after the command) in the terminal to format any swift files in the current directory.
+(that's a space and then a period after the command) in the terminal to format any Swift files in the current directory.

-**WARNING:** `swiftformat .` will overwrite any swift files it finds in the current directory, and any subfolders therein.
-If you run it from your home directory, it will probably reformat every swift file on your hard drive.
+**WARNING:** `swiftformat .` will overwrite any Swift files it finds in the current directory, and any subfolders therein.
+If you run it from your home directory, it will probably reformat every Swift file on your hard drive.

 To use it safely, do the following: